A topologically charged four-dimensional wormhole and the energy conditions: A topologically charged generalized Schwarzschild-Simpson-Visser-type wormhole

-From the preceding analysis, it is evident that the presence of a global monopole has a notable impact on the curvature of the space-time under investigation.
-Various physical entities, such as the Ricci tensor, the Ricci scalar, the Kretschmann scalar, the quadratic Ricci invariant as well as the Riemann tensor are influenced by the global monopole.
+From the preceding analysis, it is evident that the presence of topological defects in the space-time under investigation has a notable impact on the curvature properties.
+Various physical entities associated with the space-time curvature tensor, such as the Ricci tensor, the quadratic Ricci invariant, and the Kretschmann scalar as well as the curvature tensor components are significantly influenced by the topological defect produced by a global monopole charge $\alpha$.

 In Figure 1, we illustrate the behavior of the Ricci scalar with respect to the coordinate $x$ for various parameter values.
 On the left plot, we set $\alpha=1/2$ and $M=1=a$.
-On the right plot, we fix $b=2.5$ and $M=1=a$.
+On the right plot, we fix $b=2.5\,M$ and $M=1=a$.
 As shown in the plots, increasing the values of the parameter $b$ (where $b>2\,M$) and the global monopole parameter $\alpha$ leads to a notable decrease in the Ricci scalar.

 Figure 2 presents the behavior of the Kretschmann scalar as a function of the coordinate $x$ for various parameter values.
-On the left plot, we set $\alpha=1/2$ and $M=1=a$, while on the right plot, we use $b=2.5$ and $M=1=a$.
+On the left plot, we set $\alpha=1/2$ and $M=1=a$, while on the right plot, we use $b=2.5\,M$ and $M=1=a$.
 As depicted in the plots, increasing the value of the parameter $b$ (where $b>2\,M$) results in a notable decrease in the Kretschmann scalar.
 This trend indicates that the space-time curvature is influenced by variations in parameter $b$.
 On the other hand, the Kretschmann scalar increases with increasing values of the parameter $\alpha$.

-Figure 3 illustrates the behavior of the quadratic Ricci invariant as a function of the coordinate $x$ for different parameter values.
+Figure 3 illustrates behavior of the quadratic Ricci invariant as a function of the coordinate $x$ for different parameter values.
 On the left plot, we set $\alpha=1/2$ and $M=1=a$, while on the right plot, we use $b=2.5$ and $M=1=a$.
 As depicted in the plots, increasing the value of the parameter $b$ (where $b>2\,M$) and the global monopole parameter $\alpha$ leads to a significant decrease in the quadratic Ricci invariant.

 Overall, these graphical representations further emphasize the important role played by the global monopole parameter $\alpha$ and parameters $(a,b)$ in shaping the curvature characteristics of the space-time.
-By understanding how these parameters influence the Ricci scalar, the Kretschmann scalar, and the quadratic Ricci invariant, we gain valuable insights into the intricate properties of the generalized Schwarzschild-Simpson-Visser-type (SSV) wormhole metric and its physical implications.
+By understanding how these parameters influence the Ricci scalar, the Kretschmann scalar, and the quadratic Ricci invariant, we gain valuable insights into the intricate properties of the considered wormhole metric and its physical implications.